the Not Happily Ever After Series

 As I am trying to make the schedules for the coming month, I tell myself that it was a dream.
 I dreamt about being alarmed that the King would find out.
 That's all.
 I shouldn't worry about it for that makes it hard to concentrate.
-Then again: I'm not forty any more.
-I will hand over making the schedules to Teballi and I will use the time I gain by that to exercise.
+Maybe it's a good idea to hand over making the schedules to Teballi and use the time I gain by that to exercise.
 It will help me relax.

 ´Are you the cook?
 My name is Joe.
 Joe Romero.´

 The moment I say it, the moment I see her expression, I realise I've said something strange.
 Of course this is the cook!
 Caramba!
 She's devoted to the Queen, famous for her soup, feared by many.
 What's gotten into you Romero?

 I wink at Charlotte, who tries not to giggle.

 ´I had you there didn't I Mrs Danieli?´

 I raise my eyebrows a few times.
 I know it makes for a charming sight.
 The cook blushes and my men laugh.
 I grin.